Dignity Health Sports Park

-Dignity Health Sports Park is a multi-use sports complex located on the campus of California State University, Dominguez Hills in Carson, California.
+Dignity Health Sports Park is a multi-use sports complex located on the campus of California State University, Dominguez Hills, in Carson, California.
 The complex consists of the 27,000-seat Dignity Health Sports Park soccer stadium, the Dignity Health Sports Park tennis stadium, a track-and-field facility, and the VELO Sports Center velodrome.
 It is approximately 14 mi south of downtown Los Angeles, and its primary tenant is the LA Galaxy of Major League Soccer (MLS).
-The main stadium is also home to the Los Angeles Wildcats of the XFL.
-The LA Galaxy II of the USL Championship play their home matches at the complex's track and field facility.
+The main stadium was also home to the Los Angeles Wildcats of the XFL in 2020.
+The LA Galaxy II of MLS Next Pro play their home matches at the complex's track and field facility.
+For the 2017 to 2019 seasons, the stadium served as the temporary home of the Los Angeles Chargers NFL team.
 For 2020 and 2021, the stadium served as the temporary home of the San Diego State Aztecs football team.

 Opened in 2003, the $150 million complex was developed and is operated by the Anschutz Entertainment Group.
 With a seating capacity of 27,000, it is the second largest soccer-specific stadium in the United States, after Geodis Park in Nashville, Tennessee, and the third-largest among its kind in MLS, after Geodis Park and BMO Field in Toronto.
-During its first decade, the stadium was known as Home Depot Center through a naming rights deal with hardware retailer The Home Depot.
+During its first decade, the stadium was known as Home Depot Center through a naming rights deal with hardware retailer the Home Depot.
 In 2013, the name was changed to StubHub Center after naming rights were sold to online ticket marketplace StubHub.
 The current name, from healthcare provider Dignity Health, debuted in 2019.

 In addition to hosting LA Galaxy games since its opening, the stadium also served as the home of the now-defunct Chivas USA MLS team from 2005 to 2014.
 The stadium was the temporary home of the Los Angeles Chargers of the National Football League (NFL) from 2017 to 2019, being the smallest NFL stadium over the course of those three seasons.
 When the Chargers played at the stadium, the facility was known as ROKiT Field at StubHub Center as part of a "multi-year" agreement with ROKiT.